brencemoore/AutoClaimAI/README.md

 - Detects and classifies car damage from images
 - Estimates severity of detected damage (minor, moderate, severe)
 - Processes all images in a folder or a single image
+- Estimates costs of car damages based off of researched tables and info
 - Outputs structured reports for further analysis

 ## Installation